ShahrzadDG/Amazon-jewelry-customer-insights/README.md

 So far, a transformer-based sentiment classification model has been developed using DistilBERT.
 Reviews are classified into negative, neutral, and positive categories based on their ratings.
 An additional experiment was conducted to evaluate whether RoBERTa could improve performance on the neutral class, which is typically more difficult to classify.

-The more detailed information, codes and results are in [data science](https://github.com/ShahrzadDG/Amazon-jewelry-customer-insights/tree/main/Data%20science) folder
+The more detailed information, codes and results are in [data science](https://github.com/ShahrzadDG/Amazon-jewelry-customer-insights/tree/main/Data%20science) folder.

 Further steps of this project includes (In progress):